Drop-Project/Vala-Server/README.md

 sudo make install
 ```

+## Certificate
+Until now it's required to generate the TLS certificate used by the server manually by executing the following commands:

 ## Execution
 To run the daemon on your pc type `dropd` or `dropd -d` for further debugging output.
 The sending dialog can be opened by executing `drop-dialog`.